Baitul Futuh Mosque: History

-2003 Inauguration
+2003 inauguration

 Mirza Tahir Ahmad, who was the head of the worldwide Ahmadiyya Muslim Community at the time, launched an appeal for funds for the building on 24 February 1995, and the land, formerly occupied by an Express Dairies depot, was purchased on 29 March 1996.
 The designs were produced by Oxford architectural studio, Sutton Griffin.
 The foundation stone was placed by Mirza Tahir Ahmad on 19 October 1999 in a ceremony attended by 2,000 guests, and inaugurated by the current head of the worldwide Community, Mirza Masroor Ahmad, on 3 October 2003.
 The opening ceremony was attended by over 600 guests; those present included High Commissioners, Deputy High Commissioners, Members of European Parliament, Members of Parliament, Mayors of London boroughs, Councillors, university lecturers, and representatives of 17 nations.

-2015 Fire
+2015 fire

 On 26 September 2015, a major fire broke out at the administrative side of the mosque complex - adjacent to the main mosque.
 The fire brigade were called at 12:20 noon and the blaze was soon declared a 'major incident'.
 10 fire engines, an aerial platform and 80 fire-fighters tackled the fire.
 The fire was under control at 5:32pm, more than 5 hours after the initial report, and was extinguished after 30 hours of firefighting.

-By the end of the day, no suggestion of a deliberate attack was made.
-Two teenagers were arrested the following day on suspicion of arson.
-However, the elder of the two was soon released without charge.

 The majority of the building damage occurred at the front of the complex, within the administrative block of the site (which consisted of office space and function halls).
 The men's and women's prayer area were not affected.
 According to news reports, 50% of the ground floor, as well as the first floor and the roof were ablaze.
 The site was evacuated by site staff and one man was hospitalised after he collapsed and blacked out from smoke inhalation.
 London Fire Brigade later reported that the "mosque itself is thankfully unaffected".
 Extensive structural damage led to complex demolition work (adjacent to the functioning TV studio, major A-road and main mosque) over several months in 2017.

 The blaze created a huge plume of smoke, visible for miles in South West London, and caused widespread traffic congestion, bus disruption and rail suspension.
 The A24 London Road, a major London A-road, was shut down for hours because of its proximity to Baitul Futuh.

+A 16-year-old mosque attendee started the fire by playing with a barbecue lighter in the kitchen, and he was charged with one count of arson and one count of arson with intent to endanger life.
+At trial prosecutors noted that he had failed to alert anyone or to raise an alarm, and instead had gone outside to record the fire on his phone.
+The suspect acknowledged that he had lit a kitchen towel on fire, but claimed that he'd stamped it out and tossed it in a bin and hadn't connected his actions to the fire that immediately followed.